Harsh29004/Xieron-Privacy-Policy/README.md

 ## 🧠 Message Monitoring

-Xieron monitors messages in real time to detect and respond to:
+Astic monitors messages in real time to detect and respond to:

 * Spam, flooding, or repeated content.
 * Blacklisted keywords or banned links.